 Why do companies and products fail?

 A lot of companies fail.
-According to various studies, four out of five startups fail within the first 18 months, and the remaining 50% of companies do so within five years, and 70% of companies do not reach their 10th year.
+According to various studies, four out of five startups fail within the first 18 months, the remaining 50% of those companies do so within five years, and 70% of those companies do not reach their tenth year.
 Why does this happen?
-Besides well-known reasons like poor management, operations, and marketing due to a lack of experience, no unique value proposition in a high level of competition and etc., there is one more critically important thing: absence of the product-market need.
+Besides well-known reasons like poor management, operations, lack of marketing experience, no unique value proposition, a high level of competition etc., there is one more critically important thing: absence of the need for the product and/or market.

-Let’s recall Blockbuster, a DVD rental company from the US which was founded in 1995.
-In 2004 it had more than 9,000 stores across the US.
+Let’s recall Blockbuster, a DVD rental company from the U.S. which was founded in 1995.
+In 2004 it had more than 9,000 stores across the country.
 Now Blockbuster is no longer an operational company, with just six franchise-based stores.
 What is the reason?

-Imagine, it’s a nice evening, you have planned to watch a movie.
-To pick it up, you need to drive to the store, browse for the shelves by yourself.
-You have finally found one, brought it home and then just realized it was the French version.
-If you are lucky enough, you watch the movie and then you have to drive to the store to give the DVD back, otherwise, the high fees apply.
+Imagine it’s a nice evening, and you have planned to watch a movie.
+To pick up that movie, you need to drive to the store, then browse the shelves by yourself.
+You finally find one, bring it home, and then just realize it is the French version.
+If you are lucky enough, you watch the movie and then you have to drive to the store to give the DVD back, otherwise, high fees apply.
 Are you happy as a user?
 Obviously, not really, but you don’t have other options.
-It was like this until Netflix came along in 1997 offering DVD rental and sale service with mail delivery.
+It was like this until Netflix came along in 1997, offering DVD rentals and sales by mail.
 Users had no need to drive to the store anymore, they just had a subscription and good search options.
-In 2004 Blockbuster had 9,000 stores while Netflix reached almost 5 mln users.
-Actually, Blockbuster evaluated the idea that Netflix brought to the table.
-They just thought “nobody will want that” and were completely wrong.
+In 2004, Blockbuster had 9,000 stores while Netflix reached almost 5 million users.
+Actually, Blockbuster considered the idea that Netflix brought to the table, but they just thought “nobody will want that” and were completely wrong.
 There was no more market need for what they offered.

 There was no more market need for what they offered.
 Sometimes the situation is the opposite: there is no market need yet due to the lack of the infrastructure or some other conditions.
 In any case, thorough market research is strictly required at any stage of product development.